-Patient care impeded by significant other – Analyzing the case of ambiguous relationship between a violent caller and an unconscious patient
+Paramedic assaulted by a significant other, ambiguous relationship between the caller and the unconscious patient

-Surely some of you experienced an intervention in an uncertain scenario, like when some female is threatened by males, for example.
-Or maybe, it can happen that you are called in some downtown suburb and you find there a man and a woman who apparently have a relationship, but you cannot understand what kind of relation is that.
+Surely some paramedic experienced to be assaulted during a prehospital intervention with the ambulance, like when some female is threatened by males, for example.
+Or maybe, it can happen that you are called in some downtown suburb and you find there a man and a woman who apparently have a relationship, but you cannot understand what kind of relationship is that.
 This can become a problem when the male caller has also an aggressive behaviour and start speaking in a confusing way.

 We collected the following testimony of a Canadian Advanced Care Paramedic who had been called to dispatch with a colleague (another ACP) because of a woman with apparently breathing distress.

 Generally, the cities of Canada are extremely safe to live and work.
 The downtown area of some is home to the majority of the homeless population.
 This area also boasts numerous social agencies that assist with caring for the homeless population.